adamearle392/notes/README.md

 # notes
-A simple cross-platform mobile notes app written in Dart using Flutter
+## A simple cross-platform mobile notes app written in Dart using Flutter
+## - developed by adamearle.co.uk